-Speaking at the car's European debut at Salon Privé in London today, design director Samuel Chuffart said the company is working with investors to offer the concept as a production model to customers, with prices expected to start at around £2.5 million.
+Speaking at the Vulcano's European debut at Salon Privé in 2013, the company's design director Samuel Chuffart said Icona was working with investors to offer the concept as a production model to customers, with prices expected to start at around £2.5 million.
 However, the model is now described as a one-off creation.